 Let’s face it, planning for a long-distance hiking adventure can be daunting; there are a LOT of details to take into consideration.
 Before you can begin any overnight excursion out on the John Muir Trail (JMT), you will need to acquire a permit.
 This post offers a hassle-free step-by-step guide for obtaining a permit to hike one of the most iconic trails in the United States.
 As long as you have an open mind to hiking a non-traditional route (although it is becoming more and more desirable these days), then you can easily obtain your permit within a matter of hours…no waiting and no rejections.

-These instructions pertain to a northbound (NOBO) route starting at Horseshoe Meadows, hiking over Cottonwood Pass Trail then up the Pacific Crest Trail (PCT) until you intersect the JMT.
+These instructions pertain to a northbound (NOBO) route starting at Horseshoe Meadow, hiking over Cottonwood Pass Trail then up the Pacific Crest Trail (PCT) until you intersect the JMT.
 You will need to travel east on the JMT to ascend Whitney and then back out retracing your path to continue up northbound on the JMT.
 This does add some additional miles to your trip (it is about 30 miles from Horseshoe Meadows to the Whitney Summit); however, this route does have its advantages.

 - You don’t have to enter the John Muir Trail Yosemite Permit Quota/Lottery System and hope you are lucky enough to obtain a permit (this is for a southbound hike)